Apocryphal Hebrew Angel Names

 3

-Move: Use canon notes and tradition notes before broad claims
+Move: Use canon notes or tradition notes before broad claims

 4

-This is why apocryphal does not mean anything goes.
-It means the article must carry the evidence with more care.
+That is why apocryphal does not mean fake, and it does not mean anything goes.
+It means the citation rule matters more.

 After the main reading